Halke1986/starsector-ai-tweaks/README.md

 A simple modification preventing autofire AI from firing ammo-based kinetic weapons, as well as the Light Needler, Heavy Needler and Storm Needler on shieldless targets.
 This change greatly improves needlers anti shield capability by preventing them from wasting bursts on exposed hulls.
-All ships are subject to the change, no hull mod is required.
+All ships are subject to the change, no hullmod is required.

 The feature can be disabled via LunaLib settings.